-Parents can do a number of things but primarily they can:Limit their child's exposure to violence on television by monitoring and restricting what they watch through parental controls/rules and providing better programming Watch with their children to discuss and help interpret what they are seeing rather than leaving television and children left unmonitored.Find out the specific recommendations of experts below.
+Parents can do a number of things but primarily they can limit their child's exposure to violence on television by monitoring and restricting what they watch through parental controls/rules and exposing them to better programming.

 Countering the Effects of Media Violence

 Learn how to reduce exposure to media violence and make a child's viewing time a better and more educational experience.